-- The South-East Asia IPR SME Helpdesk provides free information and services in the form of jargon-free first-line confidential advice on intellectual property and related issues, plus training, materials and online resources. - The Helpdesk raises awareness about IPR matters in South-East Asia affecting European SMEs, and helps them make informed IPR decisions.
+The SEA IPR SME Helpdesk provides free information and services in the form of jargon-free first-line confidential advice on IP and related issues, plus training materials and online resources.

+It raises awareness about IP matters in South-east Asia affecting European SMEs, and helps them make informed IP decisions.